wombleton/gitlaw-nz/acts/N/New Plymouth Borough Land Exchange and Empowering Act 1939.md

     *   (g) requiring the deposit with the Council of a prescribed sum of money by way of security for compliance by the licensee with the terms and conditions of the licence, and for the forfeiture of such deposit upon breach of such terms and conditions.

-    (2) Any person to whom a licence has been refused or whose licence is revoked, or whose deposit is forfeited, may, within 14 days from the date of the giving of the decision with which he feels aggrieved, by complaint under the [Summary Proceedings Act 1957][19] (the provisions whereof shall, with the necessary modifications, apply), appeal to a District Court Judge for redress.
+    (2) Any person to whom a licence has been refused or whose licence is revoked, or whose deposit is forfeited, may, within 14 days from the date of the giving of the decision with which he feels aggrieved, appeal to a District Court Judge for redress.

     (3) On the hearing of the proceedings the District Court Judge shall have power to confirm, reverse, or modify the decision appealed against, and such determination shall be final and conclusive.

     (4) The District Court Judge shall have power to award to either of the parties the costs of and incidental to any such proceedings.

+    Section 9(2): amended, on 1 July 2013, by [section 413][19] of the Criminal Procedure Act 2011 (2011 No 81).

     Section 9(2): amended, on 1 April 1980, pursuant to [section 18(2)][20] of the District Courts Amendment Act 1979 (1979 No 125).

-    Section 9(2): amended, on 1 April 1958, pursuant to [section 214(1)][21] of the Summary Proceedings Act 1957 (1957 No 87).

     Section 9(3): amended, on 1 April 1980, pursuant to [section 18(2)][20] of the District Courts Amendment Act 1979 (1979 No 125).